Movatterモバイル変換

 This appendix describes how to obtain and prepare the data used in our paper.

 First, create the folderdrab/raw to store the unprocessed GTEx data sets.
-This folder may be safely deleted after completing all of the steps in this appendix.
+This folder may be safely deleted after completing all of the steps in this section.

 After obtaining access to the GTEx data indbGaP (accession number phs000424.v8.p2), follow the dbGaP documentation to download the following files: